reactive/data-client/docs/guides/custom-networking.md

 ---
 The default `fetch()` implementation uses [superagent]() due to it's server-side support and excellent builder-pattern api.
-However, a simple overriding of the `fetch()` function will enable you to use any networking backend you please.
+However, a simple overriding of the `fetch()` function will enable you to use any networking library you please.

 ### Default fetch with superagent: